Best Heart Rate Monitors for Running of 2024

 If you prefer comfort over absolute accuracy, arm strap monitors still provide excellent readings and are easier to adjust and wear than chest straps.
 These use optical sensors and ANT+ or Bluetooth to connect to gym equipment, such as rowers or treadmills.
 They’ll also connect to your smartphone or GPS watch.

-If you want to leave your phone and watch behind, all of the heart rate monitors in this guide have onboard memory and can record an activity right on the monitor to be synced with various apps for analysis later.
+If you want to leave your phone and watch behind, all of the heart rate monitors in this guide have onboard memory and can record an activity right on the monitor to sync with various apps for analysis later.

 Best Heart Rate Monitor for Running - Doing intervals with the Polar H10